robcarver17/skipperman/docs/main-menu.md

 The way that edits are made and saved can be slightly confusing.
 Where you have to type something, or enter a value in a dropdown menu, then clicking any button apart from cancel will save the edits (there is usually a specific save button, but any button will do).
 Where edits are made using buttons, then they are saved immediately.
 There is no 'undo'.

+Certain buttons have keyboard shortcuts, shown with eg [Alt-c] after the button.
+For example, back is always [Alt-b], save [Alt-s] and so on:

+- Save [Alt-s]
+- Back [Alt-b]
+- Cancel [Alt-c]
+- Add [Alt-a]
+- Help [Alt-h]

+NOTE: not all of these are currently implemented across all of Skipperman.

+In most browsers (Explorer, Chrome, Opera version 15 onwards, and Safari) you would use the Alt key plus the relevant (lowercase) letter.
+In Firefox use Alt, Shift and key.
+In Opera prior to version 12 use Shift, Escape and key.